-(21) According to a Schedule 13G/A No.1 filed with the SEC on February 11, 2015, reporting the beneficial ownership of 2,867,293 shares of our common stock, The Vanguard Group, Inc. reported that it had sole dispositive power with respect to 2,800,580 shares of common stock, shared dispositive power over 67,113 shares of common stock, sole voting power with respect to 69,513 shares, and shared voting power with respect to none of the shares.
-Vanguard Fiduciary Trust Company, a wholly owned subsidiary of The Vanguard Group, Inc., is the beneficial owner with respect to 67,113 of the shares mentioned above as a result of its serving as investment manager of collective trust accounts and Vanguard Investments Australia, Ltd., a wholly owned subsidiary of The Vanguard Group, Inc., is the beneficial owner with respect to 2,800 of the shares mentioned above as a result of its serving as investment offerings.
+- (18) According to a Schedule 13G jointly filed with the SEC on January 28, 2016, reporting the beneficial ownership of 3,658,175 shares of our common stock, each of First Trust Portfolios L.P., First Trust Advisors L.P. and The Charger Corporation reported shared voting and dispositive powers with respect to all 3,658,175 shares, and sole voting and dispositive powers with respect to none of the shares.
+The Charger Corporation is the General Partner of both First Trust Portfolios L.P. and First Trust Advisors L.P. - (19) According to a Schedule 13G/A No.2 filed with the SEC on February 11, 2016, reporting the beneficial ownership of 3,119,776 shares of our common stock, The Vanguard Group, Inc. reported that it had sole dispositive power with respect to 3,059,844 shares of common stock, shared dispositive power over 59,932 shares of common stock, sole voting power with respect to 67,732 shares, and shared voting power with respect to none of the shares.
+Vanguard Fiduciary Trust Company, a wholly-owned subsidiary of The Vanguard Group, Inc., is the beneficial owner with respect to 59,932 of the shares mentioned above as a result of its serving as investment manager of collective trust accounts and Vanguard Investments Australia, Ltd., a wholly-owned subsidiary of The Vanguard Group, Inc., is the beneficial owner with respect to 2,800 of the shares mentioned above as a result of its serving as investment manager of Australian investment offerings. - (20) According to a Schedule 13G/A No. 1 filed with the SEC on January 27, 2016, reporting the beneficial ownership of 2,787,519 shares of our common stock, BlackRock Inc. reported that it had sole voting power with respect to 2,678,599 shares, sole dispositive power with respect to 2,787,519 shares, and shared voting and dispositive powers with respect to none of the shares.